Eau Claire Property Division Lawyers

 For example, if you owned a house before marrying your spouse, that is considered separate property.
 However, the issue of marital vs. separate property can quickly become complicated.
 If, for instance, you sold a house that you owned before marriage and then used the money from the sale for a down payment on a marital home, you will likely be awarded the pre-marital portion of the down payment from the equity in your current shared residence.
 However, it can be difficult to prove the amount of existing equity in the house at the time you were married.
 Because of such complexities, it’s wise to seek out a skilled division of assets attorney in Eau Claire who can help you work to protect your assets.

-How Are Assets Divided in Wisconsin?
+How are Assets Divided in a Wisconsin Divorce?

 Wisconsin courts assume that all of your property is to be divided equally, but there are many exceptions to this and many factors the courts will consider.